Australian Press Council: Calls for Reform

 In the wake of the Finkelstein Media Inquiry, publishers agreed on a major strengthening of the Press Council.
 Funding was raised from $0.8 million to $1.6 million in 2012-13 and $1.8 million in the following year.

-News Corp Australia, Fairfax Media, the media union (MEAA) and the other publisher members of the council agreed to specific funding commitments for the three years, with subsequent commitments to be agreed at least two to three years in advance.
+News Corp Australia, Fairfax Media, the media union (MEAA) and the other publisher members of the council agreed to specific funding commitments for the three years, with subsequent commitments to be agreed at least two to three years in advance, all of which have since lapsed.